igor-cheb/mle_prep/geo_data_case_1/README.md

-This is an excercise to explore, process and build prediction model based on dataset with geospatial features.
+This is an excercise to explore, process and build prediction model based on a simple dataset with geospatial features.
 Label to predict here is `potential_kwh_total`.

 1. EDA - freeflow exploration of dataset